 Germany became the first country in Europe to establish a development ministry, in 1961.
-Today, Germany is the third largest shareholder of the World Bank.
+Today, Germany is the fourth largest shareholder of the World Bank.
 It joined the IBRD in 1952, and the IDA in 1960.

 The World Bank’s World Development Report, published annually since 1978, is an invaluable guide to the economic, social, and environmental state of the world today.
 Each report provides in-depth analysis and policy recommendations on a specific and important aspect of development.

 The International Development Association (IDA) is the part of the World Bank that helps the world’s poorest countries.
 Established in 1960, IDA aims to reduce poverty by providing loans (called “credits”) and grants for programs that boost economic growth, reduce inequalities, and improve people’s living conditions.
 Visit ida.worldbank.org